 Ohio Dog Bite Lawyer

 It happens to both children and adults all the time.
 Perhaps they’re visiting a friend, playing with their family member’s dog, or they’re merely taking a walk near someone else’s dog.
 In a short matter of time, a dog can feel threatened, agitated, or protective, which can lead to a painful dog bite for the victim.
 When a dog attacks causes harm, the owner or handler of the dog should be held accountable so that future attacks are prevented.
 A skilled Ohio dog bite attorney can help you at our Columbus or Mansfield location!

-The attorneys at Rinehardt Law Firm have been working on behalf of Ohioans for years.
+The attorneys at Rinehardt Injury Attorneys have been working on behalf of Ohioans for years.
 Our experience has allowed us to see a variety of cases and advocate on behalf of many victims who need help the most.
 We understand the financial strain that serious injuries cause for accident victims and their families, which is why there is no fee unless we win.

 Our skilled legal team has won millions of dollars for accident victims who have needed it most.
 We approach every case with compassion and unmatched attention to detail.
 If you have been the victim of a dog bite injury, there are steps that you can take to hold the owner of the dog legally accountable.
 Our Columbus dog bite attorneys can help.
-Don’t shrug off your injuries if you have been hurt, contact our lawyers at (419) 529-2020 today.
+Don’t shrug off your injuries if you have been hurt, contact our personal injury lawyers at 419-529-2020 today.

 Do I Need A Dog Bite Lawyer?